nullstare/ReiLua/API.md

 ---

-> success = RL.DrawTexture( Texture2D texture, Vector2 position, Color tint )
+> RL.DrawTexture( Texture texture, Vector2 position, Color tint )

 Draw a Texture2D

-- Failure return false
-- Success return true

 ---

-> success = RL.DrawTextureRec( Texture2D texture, Rectangle source, Vector2 position, Color tint )
+> RL.DrawTextureRec( Texture texture, Rectangle source, Vector2 position, Color tint )

 Draw a part of a texture defined by a rectangle

-- Failure return false
-- Success return true

 ---

-> success = RL.DrawTexturePro( Texture2D texture, Rectangle source, Rectangle dest, Vector2 origin, float rotation, Color tint )
+> RL.DrawTexturePro( Texture texture, Rectangle source, Rectangle dest, Vector2 origin, float rotation, Color tint )

 Draw a part of a texture defined by a rectangle with "pro" parameters

-- Failure return false
-- Success return true

 ---

-> success = RL.DrawTextureNPatch( Texture2D texture, NPatchInfo nPatchInfo, Rectangle dest, Vector2 origin, float rotation, Color tint )
+> RL.DrawTextureNPatch( Texture texture, NPatchInfo nPatchInfo, Rectangle dest, Vector2 origin, float rotation, Color tint )

-Draws a texture ( or part of it ) that stretches or shrinks nicely
+Draws a texture (or part of it) that stretches or shrinks nicely

-- Failure return false
-- Success return true

 ---

-> success = RL.BeginTextureMode( RenderTexture2D target )
+> RL.BeginTextureMode( RenderTexture target )

 Begin drawing to render texture

-- Failure return false
-- Success return true

 ---